 Once you complete the steps above, you should be able to browse to the Dropzone URL and upload a secure file to any valid issue.
 The following diagram depicts the logic implemented within the connector and shows what actions will result under various circumstances.

 After following the steps above, your Dropzone Connector for Jira should be fully functional.
-If you require assistance setting up the Jira Dropzone Connector, or have question on any of the above implementation steps, please contact email@example.com.
+If you require assistance setting up the Jira Dropzone Connector, or have questions on any of the above implementation steps, please contact email@example.com.